 The protocol is now ready to accept files as data either manually or in a bulk upload via the import interface.

-If you are the vault administrator, go to the "Settings" page, "Registration rules" tab, and click to "Add/Edit batch fields".
-Then define a new batch field of the "file" data-type.
+If you are the vault administrator, go to the "Settings > Vault > Molecule Fields" or "Settings > Vault > Batch Fields" tab, and click to "Add/Edit batch fields".
+Then define a new field of the "file" data-type.
 Don't forget to update or save changes.

-After update, every batch will now contain a new field called NMR, which may be used to attach files manually or in bulk mode.
+After update, every molecule/entity or batch will now contain a new field, which may be used to attach files manually or in bulk mode.

 Attaching files manually